Navigating Change. Unlocking Value. Leading Sustainably.

 Hannah has a MSc Economics, a Masters in Sustainable Tourism (Distinction) and an Executive MBA (Distinction) and CFA certificate Climate and Investing.
 She is passionate about governance and decision-making along the finance value chain to deliver better outcomes for all.
 Hannah is also an angel investor and qualified yoga teacher.

-Head of Sustainability, UK Private Capital
+Head of Sustainability Policy, UK Private Capital

 Harriet Assem is UK Private Capital’s Head of Sustainability.
 Her role is focussed in supporting industry/market practice and delivering on strategic projects/initiatives with policy related work on new international sustainability standards (and other emerging initiatives).